Charles Helms ByCharles Helms fedex 6 min read

 What is the best packaging if I am shipping with FedEx?

-Use a plain, sturdy box with the correct FedEx label and no old barcodes or branding confusion.
+Use a plain, sturdy corrugated box with the correct FedEx label and no visible old barcodes or service markings.